MasahiroWard/MVPgamedev/Game/README.txt

 Avoid enemies or kill enemies of the same color and get to the top of the stage.

+When stepping on colored ice, make sure you are the same color as the ice, otherwise you take damage.

 Coding setup:
 Each js file should look at a single object in the game